mcqua007/quantdom/docs.md

 <a name="Quantdom+el"></a>

 ### quantdom.el([index]) ⇒ <code>HTMLElement</code>
-returns first element in an array of elements with same selector
+returns first element in an array of elements with same selector, acts like document.querySelector

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)
 **Returns**: <code>HTMLElement</code> - an element in the array of elements you want to use